joakimk/toniq/README.md

 Simple and reliable background job library for [Elixir](http://elixir-lang.org/).

-Just like [Phoenix](http://www.phoenixframework.org/), this library does not make you choose between productivity and speed.

 Designed to:

 * Be very easy to use.
 Just define a worker and enqueue jobs!